LowKostKustomz/StatusAlert/README.md

 * Xcode 9.0 or later
 * iOS 9.0 or later
-* Swift 3.2 and later
+* Swift 3.2 or later

 ## Installation